 Queer theory is a field of post-structuralist critical theory which is broadly associated with the study and theorization of gender and sexual practices that exist outside of heterosexuality, and which challenge heteronormativity.
-It emerged in the early 1990s out of queer studies (formerly often known as gay and lesbian studies) and women's studies.
+Following social constructionist developments in sociology, queer theorists are often critical of what they consider essentialist views of sexuality and gender.
+Instead, they study those concepts as social and cultural phenomena, often through an analysis of the categories, binaries, and language in which they are said to be portrayed.

 Current Images